totallynotcory/CS763-Project/code/README.md

         Open your browser and navigate to http://localhost:3000

-## The commands below will tag and upload the api and client images to Docker Hub
+## Tag and upload the API and client images to Docker Hub:

     Step 1:  Tag the images
             - docker tag api-dev:latest cs673olf24team3/peak-performance:api-dev